nhejazi/nhejazi/README.md

 - :hammer_and_wrench: I work on statistical methodology and develop software for (nonparametric) causal inference
-- :man_technologist: I'm looking for postdoctoral and industry opportunities in statistical and computational causal inference
+- :man_technologist: I'm looking for postdoctoral/industry opportunities in
+  causal inference and statistical machine learning
 - :computer: Looking for software tools for causal machine learning?
 Check out our [`tlverse` software ecosystem](https://github.com/tlverse)!
 - :mailbox: Feel free to reach out to me on